-In our last blog we saw that physical match demands differ between age categories and competition levels (Eredivisie & Premier League).
-However, these are team averages and in this blog we will see that there are differences per playing position.
+In our last blog, we saw that physical match demands differ between age categories and competition levels (Eredivisie & Premier League).
+However, these are team averages and in this blog, we will see that there are differences per playing position.
 For example, a fullback does more near-maximal speed runs than a central defender.
-Midfielders, being the link between defensive and offensive players, cover more total distance but do so at lower intensity than attackers and defenders.
+Midfielders, being the link between defensive and offensive players, cover more total distance but do so at a lower intensity than attackers and defenders.

 Moving on.
 Wingers (WIN) cover the least amount of meters in the match (together with the striker, STR), but what they do they do well.
 Wingers (together with fullbacks) are characterized by many high-intensity meters in a match.
 Understandable, especially when we look at their primary position task: waiting for those few moments in a game and then go all out in an attacking near-maximal sprint to bypass their direct defender.

 Besides differences in playing levels, there are differences between playing positions.
 We see that midfielders, fullbacks and central defenders cover most total distance in a game, but midfielders and central defenders do so at lower intensities (<20km/h).
 Interesting is that although wingers cover least amount of distances in a game, they perform the most high-intensity sprint meters.
 These differences in playing positions have implications for training sessions: wingers and fullbacks need to be exposed to higher amounts of close to maximal sprinting than other players.